 Plants affected Box (Buxus)

-Main symptoms Foliage is eaten and covered in webbing
+Main symptoms Foliage is eaten and leaves webbed together

 Most active April-October

 Box tree caterpillars are the larvae of a moth that feeds on box (Buxus) plants.
 It is native to East Asia and became established in Europe in 2007.
 Although the first adult moth arrived in Britain in 2007, followed by several moths to light traps in 2008, caterpillars were not found in private gardens until 2011 in the home counties.
 By the end of 2014 the moth had become established in parts of London and surrounding areas.
 For growers in the south-east of England, it is now a problem that is likely to reoccur repeatedly throughout the

 Gardeners are likely to become aware of box tree caterpillar when they notice defoliation or find webbing and caterpillars on box plants.